Sit. Walk. Listen. Because Black Lives Matter : Indybay

 -----

-Liebe Brüder und Schwestern, diese Zeiten rufen uns zu großen Veränderungen auf.
+Liebe Schwester und Brüdern, diese Zeiten rufen uns zu großen Veränderungen auf.

 Als Menschen, die Achtsamkeit praktizieren können wir atmen für diejenigen, die es nicht können.